 Getting Around the Capitol Basement Tunnel

 Effective August 28, 2014, the Capitol basement tunnel is open to employees only.
-It will reopen to the public in early December.
+It will reopen to the public in December.

 Most Capitol building tenants have relocated to other buildings.
 To find your legislator's office: